 The rumors of a REST-less Nexus Repository Manager aren’t completely accurate.
 In fact, our new Provisioning API powered by Groovy scripts provide a better mechanism for achieving the most common use case for REST -- automated provisioning of a system and/or onboarding new projects.
 However, we are planning to deliver REST endpoints in 2017, beginning with the most frequently requested use cases.
 Let us know what you are looking for via our public JIRA project.

 We love your plugins, and the Nexus Repository user community has already started to develop some.
 In fact, there’s already an open source implementation of the apt format.
 If you’ve created a Nexus Repository Manager plugin, reach out to our Community Advocate, and we’ll help you through the process of getting it out to other Nexus Repository users.
+View the entire list of plugins at Nexus Exchange.

 Staging & Build Promotion